-In search of cosy activities in a city famed for terraces and sunshine, I have found trips for churros and chocolate to be a great treat when its cold outside.
+In search of cosy activities in a city famed for terraces and sunshine, I have found trips for churros and chocolate to be an antidote to when its cold outside.
 Although Barcelona is not as well known for this delicacy as cities such as Seville and Madrid, it definitely offers its fair share of gems.

 Be warned, granjas generally open for specific hours, with an extra long break for lunchtime (see times detailed below).

-This is a very relaxed granja, located on a great street for chocolate lovers in the Gothic Quarter.
+This is a relaxed granja, located on a historic quiet street for chocolate lovers in the Gothic Quarter.
 It is nestled between chocolate shops such as Xocoa and Demasié (two of Barcelona's most renowned chain chocolate shops) on a street that is narrow and picturesque, due to its pretty shop fronts and old buildings.

 There is a bustling atmosphere as you enter the café.
 The space is two rooms deep and tables are generally full.
 The large amount of locals is testament to the high quality of what's on offer.
 Groups of old Spanish ladies while away the hours, slowly eating their way through plates of churros and generous helpings of hot chocolate.
 The setting is not particularly glamorous- with plastic tables and bright lights it has the feel of a canteen.
 However, this serves to add to its charm as the quality of service and food is high, so there is a sense that you have found a local gem.